nagababu9652/Galileosky/README.md

 The naming conversion was little bit odd.
 So I am mentioning this.

+In src directory

-In src 1. main :- contain actual source code
+      1. main :- contain code

           a. protobut :- contain the proto's for generating the case classes